-If any of these have happened to you or a family member, get the advice of an experienced Louisiana employment law attorney who can help you understand if you have a case and how to pursue the wages you earned and any other compensation you may be due.
+If any of these have happened to you or a family member, you may have been the victim of wage theft.
+Seek the advice of an experienced Louisiana employment law attorney who can help you understand your legal issues and provide legal representation to help you recover the wages you earned and any other compensation you may be due.

 What Is Wage Theft?